MechanicalRabbit/FunSQL.jl/docs/src/guide.md

 ## Correlated Queries

-An *inner query* is a SQL query that is included into the *outer query* a part of a scalar expression.
+An *inner query* is a SQL query that is included into the *outer query* as a part of a scalar expression.
 An inner query must either produce a single value or be used as an argument of a query operator, such as `IN` or `EXISTS`, which transforms the query output to a scalar value.

 It is easy to assemble an inner query with FunSQL.